Dynamsoft/barcode-reader-javascript-samples/hello-world/next/README.md

     // In 'development', React runs setup and cleanup one extra time before the actual setup in Strict Mode. isDestroyed.current = false;

-    // componentWillUnmount. dispose cvRouter when it's no longer neededs return async () => {
+    // componentWillUnmount. dispose cvRouter when it's no longer needed return async () => {
       isDestroyed.current = true;
       if (pCvRouter.current) {